TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 12/Job 12.16.md

 ---

-With him is strength and wisdom; The deceived and the deceiver are his.
+With him is strength and wisdom.
+The deceived and the deceiver are his.